 It sounds lovely but will I be bored?

 You definitely won’t be bored at Likuliku Lagoon Resort.
-The menu of active pursuits includes windsurfing, fishing and kayaking.
-Snorkelling or diving tours are fabulous.
+The menu of active pursuits includes windsurfing, fishing, kayaking, snorkelling or diving.

 Mondriki Island is the place where Tom Hanks was washed away in the movie “Cast Away”.